Get advice on heat networks

 - district heat networks supply more than one building, for example housing developments, businesses, offices and shops

-For free, impartial advice and support to help resolve problems with your heat network, you can:
+You can get free advice and support to help resolve problems with your heat network.

-Depending on your circumstances, you may be referred to the Citizens Advice Extra Help Unit.
+If you live in Scotland, use the webchat function at energyadvice.scot, or call 0808 196 8660.
+Depending on your circumstances, you could be referred to the Citizens Advice Extra Help Unit.

 Complain to the Energy Ombudsman